sourcegraph/handbook/content/departments/security/knowledge-base/using-iap.md

 ## Setting Up Firewall Rules

 After setting up the instance, you must configure it to accept connections from Google's edge servers to your SSH service.
-Use this [guide](https://cloud.google.com/iap/docs/using-tcp-forwarding#create-firewall-rule) to create the appropriate firewall rule.
+Your project might already have a firewall rule that allows IAP access.
+If there's no rule, or the current one does not meet your requirements, use this [guide](https://cloud.google.com/iap/docs/using-tcp-forwarding#create-firewall-rule) to create a new firewall rule.
 While the guide suggests targeting "All instances in the network," you have the option to be more selective by using a network tag.

 If your rule targets "All instances in the network," you should now be able to access the instance you created.
 However, if you've opted for a tag-based approach, ensure you add the corresponding network tag to the instance you wish to connect to.